 - Make sure kids are familiar with hotel/motel escape routes.
 Discuss which adult is responsible for which child/children in an emergency.

 - In California, when in a car, children under the age of 6 and weighing less than 60 pounds MUST use a child safety seat, a booster seat or other safety restraint system.

 - Kids must not be left alone in a car.

 - Be aware of ordinances regarding leash laws at beaches, parks and other public areas.

-- You can find "pet-friendly" lodging on our places to stay page marked with a Pawprint.
+- Find “pet-friendly” lodging on our Places to Stay page marked with a Pawprint.

 - Be mindful of pet policies at all types of Lodging Facilities.

 - It is good to be aware that not all rooms at any given lodging property are pet-friendly.